Can we estimate the distance to a vehicle with cameras only?

 But what is the disparity?

-Simply put, a point or an object can be captured by two cameras mounted in a stereo fashion, but this point will have different coordinates.
-The disparity is the distance between these two sets of coordinates.
-If we compute the disparity for each pixel on the image, the output will be the disparity map.
+In a nutshell, to get the depth, first, we need to compute the disparity.
+The same scene can be captured by two cameras mounted in a stereo system, but the corresponding pixel points of the image pair will have different coordinates.
+The disparity is the distance between these two sets of coordinates for the same scene point.
+In other words, the disparity measures the displacement of the image points between two frames.
+If we compute the disparity for each corresponding pixel on the image, the output will be the disparity map.

-Computing the disparity map is essential because it allows us to extract the depth of the image, which can be helpful to know how far is a vehicle or for other applications such as 3D reconstruction.
+Computing the disparity map is essential because it allows us to retrieve the depth information and output the depth map of the image, which can be helpful to know how far a vehicle is or for other applications such as 3D reconstruction.
 If you are interested in 3D, I also wrote about 3D perception here and 3D deep learning here.

 Once the disparity has been estimated, it is possible to estimate the depth.
 Once we have the depth, it becomes straightforward to calculate the distance.
 With an object detector, such as YOLO, we can detect the objects of interest and estimate their distance.
 But how does it work?
 Below is the diagram of the stereo camera model.